 Overall IGF-1 (insulin like growth hormone) function, also known as somatomedin is dependent on the production and presence of HGH (human growth hormone).
-HGH is produced in the anterior pituitary gland, and is released into the blood stream in pulses.

 While in the bloodstream HGH signals the liver to produce IGF-1.
 IGF-1 is ten times more potent than HGH, and is directly responsible for almost all of the ultimate benefits of HGH you read about.

 IGF-1 is a growth factor similar to insulin in molecular structure; IGF-1 consists of 70 amino acids in a single chain.
 The production of IGF-1 stimulates systemic body growth, and promotes growth in almost every cell of the body.
 IGF-1 impacts cellular growth and maintenance in skeletal muscle, skin, bone, cartilage, kidney, nerves, and the lungs.